AngelDHackerman/BTC-ETH_Data_Analysis/README.md

 ## What questions are we looking to answer with this proyect?

-The intention for this proyect is to answer a very interesting question about:
+The intention for this proyect is to answer these very interesting questions:

-1. How Bitcoin is correlated to the S&P 500 rates?
-2. How bitcoin and S&P 500 prices flutuate through the time, do they behave the same?
-3. What is the correlation between Bitcoin and the S&P 500 during periods of economic crisis?
-Like:
+1. The correlation between Bitcoin and the S&P 500 is higher in periods of economic crisis, is this true?
-  * covid-19 (2020-2021)
-  * supply and energy crisis (2021-2022, covid issues and Ukraine-Russia War)
-  * economic crisis (2023-2024)
+2. Which Offers Better Returns: Bitcoin's Volatility or the S&P 500's Consistency?
-4. Does Bitcoin exhibits higher volatility compared to the S&P 500, especially in recent years?
-(Monthy and Yearly)
+3. Bitcoin shows high volatility compared to the S&P 500, but how volatile is BTC compared to the S&P 500?
-5. The S&P 500 has more consistent returns, while Bitcoin shows extreme spikes, is this true?

 By using different techniques such as: